globe-and-citizen/gc-web/readme.md

-# Project Name
+# Globe & Citizen website

 ## Description
-[Provide a brief description of your project]
+This website is presenting the business adventur of Globe & Citizen.

 ## Table of Contents
 - [Installation](#installation)